 "WE HAVE OUR NEWCOMER, JENNY!
 She is going to battle for the very first time, after effectively sleeping through battle class every single time!"
 The wannabe announcer pointed towards the Elgyem, who looked so very uncomfortable in her position, on the battlefield, with a belligerent-looking black-feathered Oricorio blocking the path to the safe zone that was her room where she liked to spend much time reading about her ancestors' mysterious past.

 "Shush, Robin!", Malibu hissed.
-Robin the Salandit stopped abruptly, his expression turning sour as his performance had been disrupted.
-"Yeeees, ma'am."
+Robin the Salandit stopped abruptly, his expression turning sour.

-"Guys, do we really have to do this?", Jenny pleaded the two while restlessly swaying from side to side as though she was sitting on an invisible swing, broadcasting her feelings of doubt to them clearly, though probably by accident.
+"Guys, do we really have to do this?", Jenny pleaded the two while restlessly swaying from side to side as though she was sitting on an invisible swing, broadcasting her feelings of doubt to them clearly.

 "Listen, Jenny.
 I will not hurt you.
 Besides, battles are good for your health!
 If you ever showed up to battle class, you could hear Mr. Baumstamm talk about this all the time.
 C'mon, let's give it a try, what do you say?", Malibu asked with a confident smile.

 Jenny, ashamed because Malibu was right about her skipping battle lessons all the time, was unsure of how to respond.
 But when Malibu's and her gaze locked, she started to feel something new.
 A warmth began to slowly build up inside her. shoving aside her anxiety.
 It felt as though Malibu's very presence sparked electricity in the room, and though it had not become brighter or warmer, Jenny did not feel as cold anymore as before, when she was pretty much dragged into the battle class gym by her friends.

 Now, she was ready to fight.
 She actually... wanted to fight?
 Yes, indeed she did.